If You're Reading This It's Too Late: Commercial performance

 If You're Reading This It's Too Late debuted at number one on the Canadian Albums Chart, selling 37,000 copies in its first week.
 The mixtape also debuted at number one on the US Billboard 200, selling 535,000 album-equivalent units, 495,000 of which consisted of traditional whole album sales.
 The mixtape was also streamed 17.3 million times on Spotify, breaking Drake's own record that was made with Nothing Was the Same's debut week.
 Because of the mixtape, Drake also became the first rapper to top the US Billboard Artist 100.
 As of December 2015, the mixtape has sold 1.1 million copies in the United States.
-On March 15, 2016, the mixtape was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units.
+On October 27, 2023, the mixtape was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over four million units.

 Track listing

 Credits were adapted from the mixtape's liner notes.